ACT-1-The-Prophecy/act-marketplace-module/README.md

 Task Processing: Fetches task details (topic & payload) from the contract, calls the appropriate handler, and submits the result via submitTask.
 Retry Logic: If submitting the result fails, it will retry a few times with a delay.
 Idempotency: Uses a local JSON file store to track processed task IDs and the last processed block to avoid duplicate processing on restarts.

+to run just:

+fill up that .env from example.env

+npm init -y
+npm install ethers dotenv
+npm install -D typescript ts-node @types/node

+add a tsconfig.json file and add contents:

+{
+  "compilerOptions": {
+    "target": "ES2020",
+    "module": "CommonJS",
+    "moduleResolution": "node",
+    "outDir": "./dist",
+    "strict": true,
+    "esModuleInterop": true,
+    "resolveJsonModule": true
+  },
+  "include": ["index.ts"]
+}

+run the module standalone

+run it with ts-node:

+npx ts-node index.ts

+you should get some logs like this if it went alright:

+Starting ACT Marketplace MCP module...
+Catching up events from block 12345678 to 12345690...
+Event listeners subscribed for AssignTaskByClient and AssignTaskByAgent.
+ACT Marketplace module initialization complete.
+Waiting for task assignments...

+If you're missing real chain data or credentials, you’ll still see it boot up, but contract calls may fail